StubbleOrg/Stubble.Extensions.Loaders/readme.md

 var loader = new FileSystemLoader("./templates")
 var secondLoader = new FileSystemLoader("./templates", "mst")
 ```

+Different levels by default are delimited by colons `:` however this can be changed to any delimiter.
+These are replaced when looking up the file by the default platform delimiter.
+This is `/` on windows and `\` on UNIX.

 Since reading from the file system can be a slow process the loaded file is cached in the loader so to avoid disk reads.